prog4biol/pfb2024/problemsets/Python_04_problemset.md

     - Remember to test your code with test data.

 2. Calculate sequence identity: Start with 2 very similar DNA sequences.
 Use your favorites or use [Python_04.fasta](https://raw.githubusercontent.com/prog4biol/pfb2024/master/files/Python_04.fasta)
-    - Align with ClustalW, TCoffee, or some other web alignment application.
+    - Align with [ClustalOmega](https://www.ebi.ac.uk/jdispatcher/msa/clustalo), [TCoffee](https://tcoffee.crg.eu/), [MAFFT](https://mafft.cbrc.jp/alignment/server/index.html), or some other web alignment application.
     - Output should be in FASTA format.
     - Store (copy and paste) each aligned sequence, including dashes, as two separate string variables.
     - Get rid of newlines (if any).
 Newline characters are not part of sequence!